-A Grade Point Average (GPA) is calculated on all approved courses graded on the Excellent - Pass grading scale.
-The calculation is performed by assigning a numerical value to each grade (Excellent = 5.00 points, $Very\ Good = 4.00$, Good = 3.50, Pass = 3.00) which is then weighted by the number of credits for each course.
-This is done by multiplying the numerical value by the number of credits for each course and then calculating the sum total.
-To calculate the GPA, the total is then divided by the total number of credits achieved as shown in the formula below:
+A Grade Point Average (GPA) is calculated for all passed courses with a letter grade (A - E) in the following way: for each course the letter grade is converted to a numeric value using A = 5.00, B = 4.00, C = 3.00, D = 2.00 and E = 1.00.
+Then the values are weighted by the ECTS credits for each course.
+This is done by multiplying the value by the ECTS credits for each course and then calculating the sum of the products.
+This sum is then divided by the sum of the ECTS credits to give the GPA as shown in the formula below: